Kos & Nisyros sailing holidays

 The lighted Ag Antonios islet with Gyalis' pumice mine in the background and sailing yachts anchored in Gyalis bay (under the isthmus).
 Perlite loading pier on the right.
 Kos island with Krikelios Cape top right.

-The lighthouse of the islet of Ag Antonios - Άγιος Αντώνιος signals the treacherous shoal & rocks awash towards the South.
+The lighthouse of the islet of Ag Antonios - Άγιος Αντώνιος signals the treacherous shoal & rocks awash towards the south.

-The islet's beach on the North side has old tyres, rusty buoys, plastic bottles.
+The islet's beach on the north side has old tyres, rusty buoys, plastic bottles.
 Moreover, caïques and the “pirate ship” from Mandraki dock on the NNE tip.

 Pergousa islet

-Pergousa - Περγούσσα is a low islet 4,5 NM WSW of Mandraki (Nisyros).
+Pergoúsa - Περγούσσα is a low islet 4,5 NM WSW of Mandraki (Nisyros).

 Reportedly (we only sailed past) a fair weather anchorage in the SE bay Lat Long; anchor over sand between seaweed beds; good holding; open to NE – SW.
+Anywhere on its east coast seems very pretty.

 The islet is home to the Erhard's wall lizard.

-Pergoussa seen from the South, with the anchorage on the right (East).
+Pergoussa seen from the south, with the anchorage on the right (east).

 Nisyros island

-Nisyros (Nisiros) - Νίσυρος unmistakably breathes “volcano” with its mephitic mud pools, vapour holes, cliffs of kaleidoscopic colour, and the ubiquitous and ephemeral formations of brilliant yellow, feathery sulphur crystals → a visit to its active volcano craters is the main attraction as well as the volcanological museum in Nikia village.
+Nísyros (Nísiros) - Νίσυρος unmistakably breathes “volcano” with its mephitic mud pools, vapour holes, cliffs of kaleidoscopic colour, and the ubiquitous and ephemeral formations of brilliant yellow, feathery sulphur crystals: a visit to its active volcano craters is the main attraction as well as the volcanological museum in Nikia village.

-Together with all the islands discussed on this page, Nisyros belongs to the “South Aegean Volcanic Arc” AKA “Hellenic Arc”, which comprises a number of dormant and historically active volcanoes, including Aegina, Methana, Milos, Santorini and Kolumbo, Kos, Nisyros and Yali.
+Together with all the islands discussed on this page, Nisyros belongs to the “south Aegean Volcanic Arc” AKA “Hellenic Arc”, which comprises a number of dormant and historically active volcanoes, including Aegina, Methana, Milos, Santorini and Kolumbo, Kos, Nisyros and Yali.
 Of these, only Santorini, Kolumbo and Nisyros have either erupted or shown any significant evidence of unrest during the past 100 years.

 Nisyros' volcano facts: